YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to be able to visualize and manage my start- and stop_time having issues better I wanto to be able to export my issues to Google calendar

+#### 7.7.1.
+Copy an issue-tracker instance issue to  a google calendar event

+As an issue-tracker ui user
+In order to be able to see my issues time-schedule via phone and browser in a calendar view I wanto to be able to copy via the ui an issue as a new google calendar event

 ### 7.8.
 Issues import from Google calendar